-Engaged with our neighbourhood and local environment
+Engaged with our local environment

 At RAI Amsterdam, we strive to minimise the nuisance caused by events as much as possible and to offer solutions to prevent complaints.